Skip to Content

 5. Spicy Tuna Wrap with Veggies

-To ensure your wrap isn’t too bulky, make sure to julienne your veggies.
-You can do this with a sharp knife.
+To ensure your wrap isn’t too bulky, make sure to julienne your veggies with a sharp knife.

 Besides being tasty, this spicy tuna wrap is quite healthy.
 It contains just 207 calories.